 Dimensions

+A netCDF dimension is defined by its name and its length.
+NetCDF dimensions are used to specify the shape of a netCDF variable.
+Dimensions may be shared between variables.
 A dimension may be used to represent a real physical dimension, for example, time, latitude, longitude, or height.
 A dimension might also be used to index other quantities, for example station or model-run-number.

 A dimension length is either an arbitrary positive integer or unlimited.
 Dimensions with an unlimited length are called unlimited dimensions or record dimensions.

-Dimension advice???
+Dimension advice

 It is possible (since version 3.1 of netCDF) to use the same dimension more than once in specifying a variable shape.
 For example, correlation(instrument, instrument) could be a matrix giving correlations between measurements using different instruments.
 But data whose dimensions correspond to those of physical space/time should have a shape comprising different dimensions, even if some of these have the same length.